pixie-io/docs.px.dev/content/en/tutorials/pixie-101/service-health.md

 > If this service handles multiple kinds of requests, this table can help identify if there is a particular request type that is much slower.

+> These are individual requests, so we will see the full path with URL parameters filled in (for example, `/restaurants/123`).
+However, Pixie makes it possible to drill down into individual logcial endpoints (for example, `/restaurants/*`).

 ## Service Endpoint Health

 Request latency can vary greatly by endpoint, especially if one of the requests is more database intensive.
 However, when there are wildcards (url parameters) in your request paths, it can be difficult to drill down into a particular endpoint.